christophgil/bash_builtin_SQL_DB/README.md

     -D  <database file or connection info, respectively>

-    ->  <Name of variable>          The variable will hold the results.
-It is an array, unless  option '-1' is given.
+    ->  <Name of variable>        Store query results in the array variable.
                                   The '>' sign needs to be quoted with a backslash

-    -d  $'\t\n'                     Delimiter of query result for columns and for rows.
-It is a string of length 1 or 2.
-You might use vertical bar:  -d '|'
+    -d  $'\t\n'                   Delimiter of query result for columns (1st character) and rows (optional 2nd character) Consider vertical bar as column seperator: -d '|'",

-    -l  <Max number of results>     Default value: Unlimited for stdout.
-1024 for results stored in an array.
+    -l  <Max number of results>   Default value for stdout: Unlimited.
+Default value for results stored in an array: 1024

-    -1                              Return not more than one result.
-If the result is stored in a variable then it will be a plain variable rather than an array.
+    -1                            Print the first result only or store it in a plain SHELL variable rather than an array variable
+                                  Best combined with the SQL clause 'LIMIT 1'

     -V                            Print version.
-Can be used to check available of the builtin.
+Can be used to check available of the builtin

-    -v                              Verbose output to stderr.
+    -v                            Increase verbosity.
+Can occure multiple times